DannyMatlob/Spellcast-Solver/README.md

 Spellcast is a game that is part of the Discord platform's Activities section.
 Essentially, it is a multiplayer word matching game where you get points depending on the length of the word you match on the board.
 This program searches the board in order to compile a list of words, up to 9 letters in length.

+Simply download "Spellcast Solver.jar" and run it to start the program.
+If you get a JNI error, you probably have to update java to a newer version

 EXAMPLE RUN:
 ![image](https://user-images.githubusercontent.com/44306495/198855515-21e4430f-d630-4a1a-ae94-9263e57929b1.png)